coder/code-server/doc/FAQ.md

 ## Docker in code-server container?

-If you'd like to access docker inside of code-server, we'd recommend running a `docker:dind` container and mounting in a directory to share between `dind` and the `code-server` container at `/var/run`.
+If you'd like to access docker inside of code-server, mount the docker socket in from `/var/run/docker.sock`.
-After, install the docker CLI in the code-server container and you should be able to access the daemon as the socket will be shared at `/var/run/docker.sock`.
+Install the docker CLI in the code-server container and you should be able to access the daemon!

-In order to make volume mounts work, mount the home directory in the code-server container and the dind container at the same path. i.e you'd volume mount a directory from the host to `/home/coder` on both.
-This will allow any volume mounts in the home directory to work.
-Similar process to make volume mounts in any other directory work.
+You can even make volume mounts work.
+Lets say you want to run a container and mount in `/home/coder/myproject` into it from inside the `code-server` container.
+You need to make sure the docker daemon's `/home/coder/myproject` is the same as the one mounted inside the `code-server` container and the mount will just work.

 ## Collaboration